Robert-DeForrest-Reynolds/TheWildWorld/Documentation/The Wild World.md

 The developer testing Discord server "The Wild World Testing", which has the development version of Levi running.
 There are 3 GitHub repositories, one for each Discord server.
 The "Levi-Test-Robert-Reynolds" bot is the source for the primary testing repository, and other versions of the bot for developer will be forks of that repository.

-### Setup
-There are 5 primary categories of channels for players to communicate and interact within the world, which are the 5 capital cities of Capora, the planet players are on, otherwise known as "The Wild World":
-- Harna
-	- Hall of Health. the Great Capital of Capora
-		- Public announcements are posted here.
-		- There is a voice version of the Hall of Health for large meetings
-	- Balton, the Stronghold of Capora's ruling government "The Hold"
-		- Apply for loans.
-		- Buy permits.
-		- Get jobs.
-- Lethro
-	- Everpeak, the Leading Brokerage Service of Capora
-		- Buy and sell stocks of public companies.
-		- Create or invest in EFTs.
-		- Invest in other player's portfolios.
-- Jeem
-	- Yangaro, the Creature Sanctuary
-		- Buy and sell creatures.
-		- Heal creatures.
-		- Train creatures.
-- Kentargo
-	- Argo Square, the Largest Market in Capora
-		- Trade with other players.
-		- Post trades for other players to reply to.
-- Moraeva
-	- Being the residential city of Capora, this is where most players home are.

-A majority of gameplay will take place in other channels, but announcements, and dual-interactions (trades, combat, etc.) will be held within these channels.